 Kurt Eckroth - 262.691.5573

-Waukesha County Technical College’s G.L.O.W.
-Club’s purpose is to provide a safe, supportive and friendly environment for the GLBTQQIA (gay, lesbian, bisexual, transgender, queer, questioning, intersex, ally and asexual) community at WCTC.
+The purpose of Waukesha County Technical College’s G.L.O.W.
+Club is to provide a safe and friendly environment for lesbian, gay, bisexual, transgender and others questioning their sexual orientation and/or gender.
 Working with and providing a welcoming and educational environment for our WCTC and surrounding community is vital to G.L.O.W.
 Club’s success.
-Everyone is welcome to join!

 - Promotes a safe environment for discussions.